OddsSeeker.com, like many internet media publications, runs on funding from our advertising partners.

 If you use a bonus code or click on certain affiliate links listed on this page or elsewhere on OddsSeeker.com and then make a deposit or purchase at the advertised company we may receive compensation from that company.

 The gaming operators listed on OddsSeeker.com do not have any influence over our Editorial team's review or rating of their products.

 We thank you for using our affiliate links & codes as a show of support, because that's how we keep OddsSeeker.com free for anyone to read and use.

-There are no Delaware Online Sports Betting promotions, but you can win real money online at these sites instead.
+There are no Delaware Online Sports Betting promotions, but you can play games online and redeem real cash & prizes at these sites instead.

 Delaware was the first country to initiate sports betting outside Nevada, soon after the conclusion of PASPA, with a single-game bet and a potential bet.
 After the court ruling, Delaware acted too swiftly to start a sports betting company, battling New Jersey, which ended PASPA.
 In June 2018, three national casinos began betting.
 Delaware is one of the small states which had a form of legal sports betting in the PASPA period before.
 The state passed a law in 2009 that allowed the lottery to sell its parlay product in extended shapes.